-I know, I hate it too but it can be simple, quick, and fun if you do it right.
 First, give yourself allotted time to work on cleaning.
-Want to tackle the shower (my least favorite chore) put the timer on for ten minutes.
+Want to tackle the shower, put the timer on for ten minutes.
 You’ll be done before then and now you have a squeaky clean shower.
 Do some small simple tasks first.
 Put the laundry away or in the washing machine.
 Fill the dishwasher and while that is going dust.
 Finally, make it fun.
-If I have a project or craft in mind I will clean the room that I plan to do the project in.
-I look forward to the project and I now have a clean space.

 Flowers are an inexpensive, lovely way to add color and freshness to your home.
 Purchase a bouquet of daffodils and place them in a fun vase on your table.
 If you do not have a vase this just means you get to be creative.
-Sans vase I often use a coffee can or empty alcohol bottle.
-My favorite thing to do is use vintage medicine bottles.
+You can use a coffee can or empty alcohol bottle.
+Vintage medicine bottles are another good option.
 They give it a vintage touch without being too obvious.
 Your dining room isn’t the only showcase for some beautiful blooms.
 You can always put a bouquet in the bedroom and on the coffee table.

 Get the children involved with garden and flower crafts!
 Some of my favorite memories in spring were drying flowers from our ceilings for potpourri or tea and it looks beautiful!
 Put a few command hooks in a tall arch or doorway.
 Then when those bouquets you purchased get droopy you can dry them off and tie them in ribbon or string.
-Once your done you (the adult) can hang them up and everyone can appreciate the color and fragrance the bouquets still bring.
-When they are dried you can make potpourris for gifts!
+Once you’re done, you can hang them up and everyone can appreciate the color and fragrance the bouquets still bring.
+When they are dried, you can make potpourris for gifts!